 In addition to coursework, a project which culminates in a written and oral presentation is required.
 Eight units of credit are earned upon completion of the research project, for a minimum of 50 units total, for the program.
 The intent of the project is to foster development of skills in the design and conduct of research and data analysis.
-The study can be designed to uncover facts or principles, or it can involve the development of a disease control program.
-The research report must represent a careful, systematic and creative study in epidemiology.
+The study can be designed to uncover facts, or it can involve the development of a disease control program.
+The research report must represent a careful and systematic study in epidemiology.
 Data previously obtained may be used in the formulation of this study, but a data set that has already been analyzed is not acceptable.

 Students must maintain a GPA of at 3.0 to remain in good academic standing.
 Students may use this form as a guide for choosing courses and should discuss this form and plans with the program advisor, Dr. Janet Foley: Academic Advising Form (pdf).

 Summer Session II

 MPM 202: Medical Statistics I, 4 units.
 Course leader: Thomas Farver.
 Course Description: Statistics in clinical, laboratory and population medicine: graphical and tabular presentation of data; probability; binomial; Poisson, normal, t-, F-, and Chi-square distributions; elementary nonparametric methods; simple linear regression and correlation; life tables.
 Microcomputer applications of statistical procedures for population medicine.